petermattia/petermattia/_posts/2024-02-18-knee-paper-updates.markdown

 This report is a review of battery performance and durability for the EU's [upcoming minimum battery durability regulations](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52020PC0798#:~:text=Article%2010%2C%20together%20with%20Annex,vehicle%20batteries%20with%20internal%20storage.).
 Our work is cited nine times in this report.

-Overall, I'm pleased that this work has impact beyond battery nerds and can help folks ranging from policymakers to readers of the WSJ's tech column.
+Overall, I'm pleased that this work has impact beyond hardcore battery nerds and can help folks ranging from policymakers to readers of the WSJ's tech column.